AiroPi/underwater-images-color-correction/README.md

 - [ ] support multiple file uploads
 - [ ] add metadata to generated files
     - [x] metadata support for JPG files
+        - [ ] drop the thumbnail in metadata
     - [x] partial metadata support for other files
     - [ ] use exiv2 wasm ?
     - [ ] support video metadata